How you'll learn

 - finds processing.

-Develop these skills at the end of your first year at the Department's Field School, which is currently in the ancient prehistoric landscape of the Vale of Pewsey.
-Second-year and final-year students have further opportunities to apply for placements and archaeological traineeships.
+Develop these skills at the end of your first year at the Department's dedicated fieldwork experience, which is currently taking place at Sonning, and previously explored the ancient prehistoric landscape of the Vale of Pewsey.

 You'll be encouraged to work on other Departmental field projects, both in the UK and abroad, particularly during your second summer vacation.
 These projects cover a wide range of periods and places.